 Bleeding during pregnancy in the first trimester (First month to about month 3):

-During pregnancy your cervix (the opening between your vaginal canal and uterus) becomes soft and blood flow is increased.
+Blood flow to your cervix (the opening between your vaginal canal and uterus) increases during pregnancy.
 This can make it more prone to minor damage.
 Things such as sex, dilation or position checks, PAP smears, and even excessive physical activity which may have triggered small contractions can cause spotting during pregnancy.

 You should always mention any bleeding to your care provider, though short-term spotting is not often a cause for concern, especially if it was just once and after an activity that may have affected your cervix.